 Nonrenewable Resources are resources that will deplete over a lifetime.
 They are consumed at a rate faster than they can naturally reproduce, many of these resources take millions of years to replenish.
 Examples of non-renewable resources are coal, oil, and materials used for nuclear energy.

-The use of fossil fuels as an energy source dates to the beginning of the Industrial Revolution.
-During this period, developments like the steam engine made production on a mass scale possible, the development of electric generators for the generation of electricity, and the new forms of transport like the steam locomotive and automobile.
-To power these new forms of technology, fossil fuels like coal and crude oil were mined and pumped from the Earth.
+The use of nonrenewable resources, like fossil fuels as an energy source dates to the beginning of the Industrial Revolution.
+During this period, numerous developments occurred including the steam engine which made production on a mass scale possible, the development of electric generators for the generation of electricity, and the new forms of transportation like the steam locomotive and automobile.
+To power these new forms of technology, Fossil Fuels like coal and crude oil were mined and extracted from the Earth.

-Despite being a technological innovation, the use of fossil fuels is only a short-term solution that has allowed for environmental problems.
-As they are burned, fossil fuels release greenhouse gasses into the atmosphere, which trap more of the Sun’s radiation into on the Earth and leading to climate change and global warming.
+Despite being a technological innovation, the use of Fossil Fuels is only a short-term solution that has caused environmental problems.
+As they are burned, Fossil Fuels release greenhouse gasses into the atmosphere, which trap more of the sun’s radiation and contributes to Climate Change and Global Warming.
 At the same time, these sources are limited and will eventually run out, some estimates for crude oil projecting 70 years.

 Editors of Encyclopaedia Britannica.
 “Industrial Revolution.”
 Encyclopaedia Britannica. https://www.britannica.com/event/Industrial-Revolution.
 Accessed August 15, 2016.

 National Geographic Society.
 “Non Renewable Resources.”
 National Geographic. http://nationalgeographic.org/encyclopedia/non-renewable-energy/.
 Accessed August 11, 2016.